Is local SEO still relevant for small businesses?

 Google comes back with some search results.
 At the top of the page, there may be some paid-for ads.
 On sites like Google and Bing, you will next get a map of the local area with various pins identifying local Indian restaurants.
 Below will be organic listings from websites related to the most popular restaurants.

-If you own an Indian restaurant, then you want your establishment to appear in that listing somewhere, hopefully near the top and in the most prominent place.
+If you own an Indian restaurant or a company that offers Scalp Micropigmention In Glasgow, then you want your establishment to appear in that listing somewhere, hopefully near the top and in the most prominent place.

 Put simply, that’s the power of local SEO.